aiforged/docs/docs/services/extract-and-verify/microsoft-forms-custom-invoices.md

 * **Category-Level Overrides:**\
   If you label the line items table, you must override the detection in the document category training options by specifying the table name (e.g., "Items").
 This is configurable per document category.

-{% hint style="info" %}
+!!! info
     Labelling the line items table is optional.
 If you do label it, always set the override in the category’s training options to ensure correct extraction.
-{% endhint %}

 ***